 Blogging is intoxicating.
 Trust me, once you start it you remain glued to it.
 All you are thinking is recipes, tips, social media, SEO and other related things.
 We may be doing a hundred other things but one thing which is continuously hovering over us is our blog.
 I am sure my co-bloggers will agree with me.
 We keep on looking for ways to improve ourselves in this field and there is so much to learn.
-It is like an ocean, the deeper you go, the
+It is like an ocean, the deeper you go, the surer you are to find some precious pearls.

 It is in this quest of mine to dive deeper and deeper that I got an opportunity to be a part of this Blogging Marathon.
 This post is my very first entry into this marathon.
 I am glad to join it as I will get an awesome chance to interact with many fellow bloggers.
 I am thankful to Srivalli Jetti, who is the organizer of this Blogging Marathon, to accept my request of joining it even in mid-session.

 The theme I have chosen for this marathon is Kids Delight -Travel.
-Very interesting theme and am excited as it is because of kids only, I started my blog.
+A very interesting theme and am excited as it is because of kids only, I started my blog.
 My muffins have always remained a hit among kids.
 So much so that years back, children called me “Muffins aunty” Such simple n sweet memories automatically put a smile on your face and you feel everything worthwhile.

 And muffins are something, you can carry yourself while travelling too.
 Even in summers, they remain good for 2 to 3 days.
 Recently, on my trip to Prayagraj to have a dip in Holy Kumbh, with family and friends, I was assigned to get cakes and muffins only.
 As I have mentioned in my earlier posts also, my nephew Ayush is a big fan of my muffins and it was a special request from him for the chocolate muffins.

 So, without any brainstorming, my first entry to this marathon had to be muffins.
-I have already shared various types of muffins on my blog, like Vegan Chocolate muffins, Banana Walnut Chocolate Muffins, Strawberry Muffins
+I have already shared various types of muffins on my blog, like Vegan Chocolate muffins, Banana Walnut Chocolate Muffins, Strawberry Muffins and Apple Carrot Muffins, so which one to go for now?

 As it is for kids, so chocolate has to be there.
 And nowadays, as I am experimenting with various other flours also, so I decided to try Ragi Chocolate Muffins.